 The Garmin Fenix 5 Plus series is an amazing fitness watch with lots of great features.
 However, you can make some tweaks and changes to get more out of the fitness watch.
 In this Fenix 5 Plus guide, you will get to understand how to set up up your watch for better battery life, improved mapping and the best choices for music on your wrist.

 This guide is valid for the following Fenix 5 Plus devices

 - Fenix 5 Plus guide

 Garmin Fenix 5 plus guide to profile setup

-Setting up the profile on the Garmin Fenix 5 Plus is very simple and if you already have a Garmin connect profile because you a Garmin fitness product its even easier.
+Setting up the profile on the Garmin Fenix 5 Plus is very simple.
+If you already have a Garmin connect profile because you a Garmin fitness product its even easier.
 But you need to watch out for a few settings to get the best out of the data post workout.
-Make sure the following is set correctly and regularly updated

 Also, remember to check the resting heart rate and check this matches what the resting HR you have recorded.
 You can do this by going to

 - User profile